apun97/restaurantfinder/README.md

 ##To-do
 ---
-*Location verification
+-Location verification
-*Ability to change location
+-Ability to change location
-*Display different results if preferences remain the same *Randomize choice of displayed results
+-Display different results if preferences remain the same -Randomize choice of displayed results
-*Display directions from location to restaurant
+-Display directions from location to restaurant

 ##Stretch Goals
 ---
-*Create user system to allow for saving preferences *Store specific preference combinations in own server to decrease load time and API calls
+-Create user system to allow for saving preferences -Store specific preference combinations in own server to decrease load time and API calls

 ##Credits
 ---